For Developers

 The submission is marked as returned when the teacher finalizes its grade.
 Only users with the role of teacher, ta, designer, administrator, or district-administrator in the class can grade and finalize submissions.

-Differences Between Providers {differences-between-providers}
+Differences Between Providers {differences-with-submissions}

 Not all providers support the concept of a submission state, reclaiming, or returning a submission.
 In these cases, Edlink will infer the state of the submission and will return an UNSUPPORTED_OPERATION error when attempting to reclaim/return a submission.